Department of Architecture, University of Cambridge: ARCSOC

 ARCSOC is the Department's Architecture Society, hosting club nights, as well as guest lectures and highly popular life-drawing evenings.
 The society entirely self-funds, organises, and designs the Department's end-of-year exhibition, typically held in London.
 Reviewing the 2017 edition held at Bargehouse OXO Tower for the Architects' Journal, James Soane praised the "skilful explorations of materiality and narrative" on display.
+In 2024 the end-of-year exhibition returns to Cambridge and will be held in the Department and Kettle's Yard.